Sraghveet69/KorbsStudio/README.md

 ## Korbs Studio
-Hi, I'm Korbs, the developer of Dream Frame, Twitterr, and FalixNodes Desktop/iOS app.
+Hi, I'm Korbs, the developer of Dream Frame and FalixNodes Desktop app.
 I also build websites and mostly experience in HTML and CSS, this is also including Electron.

 ### Main Projects
 [FalixNodes Software](https://software.falixnodes.net) (Official)